ddbj/www/account-e.md

 {::options parse_block_html="true" /}
 <div class="attention">
 Login ID:
-: &emsp;ID must be 4 to 24 characters long.
+* ID must be 4 to 24 characters long.
-: &emsp;ID can contain small letters, numbers and "_".
+* ID can contain small letters, numbers and "_".
-: &emsp;"-" and capital letters cannot be used.
+* "-" and capital letters cannot be used.
-: &emsp;Numbers and "_" cannot be used for first letter.
+* Numbers and "_" cannot be used for first letter.
 </div>

 {::nomarkdown}